 Parking works a little differently at each of our campuses, but never a big deal.
 Check out the campus pages for more specific details.

-You’ll notice a lot of people in the lobby area wearing blue shirts that say “blue shirt” as if the color was not obvious enough.
+You’ll notice a lot of people in the lobby area wearing blue shirts.
 Those volunteers are there to help you.
 We make it obvious because we want you to be able to find out what you need to find out.
 If they don’t know the answer to your question, they can probably find someone who does.
 There are always a couple of our pastors nearby.

-Our teaching is focused on taking the deep truths of The Bible and explaining them in an inspiring manner that makes sense today.
-We have a very narrative style of preaching, in other words, we are story tellers telling God’s story.
-We also tend to bring our own stories into the preaching as God works in us.
+Our teaching is focused on taking the deep truths of The Bible and explaining them in an inspiring manner that makes sense today—as a narrative.
+As a community, we are all storytellers telling God’s story.
 We spend most of the year preaching through books of the Bible, with occasional breaks for topical series.
-Expect our sermons to last roughly 45 minutes.
-Check out the full Sermon Archive.
+Expect our messages to last roughly 45 minutes.
+Check out the full Message Archive.

 You may notice that we don’t pass offering plates or buckets at Mosaic and wonder how we pay the electric bill?
 We’ve chosen to make giving a very purposeful action by placing tithing/giving boxes at the back of our worship spaces and we encourage those who call Mosaic home to give regularly, sacrificially and joyfully.
 Learn more about giving.